duckietown-udem/udem-fall19-public/notebooks/07-state-estimation.md

  Complete these 6 functions in `lane_filter.py`.
 Try it on the simulation.
 Don't forget that you can see the belief in `rqt_image_view` on the `~belief_img` topic.

- **Question 8** In `07-state-estimation.txt` file, describe your implementation for each of the 6 functions.
+ **Question 4** In `07-state-estimation.txt` file, describe your implementation for each of the 6 functions.

- **Question 9** Does it work?
+ **Question 5** Does it work?
 If not, describe and explain what is happening?

- **Question 10** How is the particle filter able to deal with wrong line detections, due to Duckies in the image for example?
+ **Question 6** How is the particle filter able to deal with wrong line detections, due to Duckies in the image for example?

- **Question 11** Would a particle filter be able to recover from a wrong estimation, or from an unexpected initial state?
+ **Question 7** Would a particle filter be able to recover from a wrong estimation, or from an unexpected initial state?
 Which parameters have an influence here?
 What is the counterbalance of making the particle filter robust to such a possibility?

- **Question 12** What is particle depletion?
-What problem can it cause?
-How is roughening preventing it from happening?

- **Question 13** Explain the influence of the number of particles.
+ **Question 8** Explain the influence of the number of particles.
 What is the limiting factor?

- **Question 14** Compare the particle filter to the histogram filter.
+ **Question 9** Compare the particle filter to the histogram filter.
 What are the pros and cons of each?
 Could a Kalman filter work here?